cybrilla/rubycritic_extension/README.md

 # RubycriticExtension

-RubyCriticExtension is a gem that wraps around [Rubycritic][1] to provide a quality report of your Ruby code by comapring the code in two different branches.
+RubyCriticExtension is a gem that wraps around [Rubycritic][1] to provide a quality report of your Ruby code by comparing the code in two different branches.
 It'll tell you the code quality score of both the branches.

 ## Installation